microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/participant-invite.md

 ### Example 5: Move one participant from one meeting to another

 You can move one participant from one meeting to another if these two meetings have been created by the same application.
-For more information about how to create an online meeting, see [Create onlineMeeting](/graph/application-post-onlinemeetings).
+For more information about how to create an online meeting, see [Create onlineMeeting](/graph/api/application-post-onlinemeetings).

-> **Note:** The invite API supports only one participant when moving between calls.
-> When multiple participants are provided in the request body, only the first participant
+> **Note:** The invite API can move only one participate per request.
+If you provide more than one participant in the request body, the invite API will move only the first one.
-> will be read and the rest of the participants will be ignored.

 #### Request